DMV limiting in-person services beginning March 23

 Wisconsin DMV delivers vital services to Wisconsin residents.
 However, some functions are within DMV’s control and others remain state law.
 To continue to meet legal requirements, while protecting the public and staff, the following changes will be implemented temporarily:

-- All driver skills tests are being canceled as of March 18 until further notice.
+All driver skills tests are being cancelled as of March 18 until further notice.

 Social distancing remains a best practice to combat the spread of the virus and efforts.
 When Wisconsin DMVs reopen Monday, March 23, in-person customer service will be restricted, by appointment only, to: